 Van den Berg says the implementation of GDPR has seen surging demand from organisations that process privacy sensitive data to ensure their data can be stored under Dutch law.

 “For many of our clients, such as Erasmus MC, the municipality of Delft, and pension insurer Brand New Day, it's important to have their data physically close by,” says Van den Berg.

-Van den Berg is confident the expansion will pay off into the future, as the company exists as a ‘foundation’ of the cloud as many large cloud providers use its data centres and connectivity.
+Van den Berg is confident the expansion will pay off into the future, as the company exists as a ‘foundation' of the cloud as many large cloud providers use its data centers and connectivity.
 On top of this, TDCG offers services directly to organisations that seek a hybrid combination of their own equipment in conjunction with a public or private cloud solution.